Consumer Medicine Information

 Storage and Disposal

-Keep your medicine in a cool, dry place where the temperature will stay below 25°C. Protect from moisture.
+Keep your medicine in a cool, dry place where the temperature stays below 25°C. Protect

 Keep this medicine where children cannot reach it.